xeeeveee/sudoku/README.md

 **boolean** `generatePuzzle($cellCount = 15)`
 Generates a new puzzle, the `$cellCount` parameter specifies how many cells will be pre-populated, effectively manipulating the difficulty.
 0 - 81 are valid values for `$cellCount` if any other value is supplied false is returned.
-Note: Generating a puzzle always resets the solution to an empty grid.
+**Note** - Generating a puzzle always resets the solution to an empty grid.